Washington Section 8 Housing

 To be eligible for the Section 8 housing program in Washington, applicants must meet certain eligibility requirements.
 These requirements include:

-• Citizenship or legal residency status: Applicants must be U.S. citizens or legal residents with eligible immigration status.
+Citizenship or Residency: Applicants must be U.S. citizens or eligible legal residents.

 Additionally, certain factors may disqualify an applicant from participating in the program, such as a history of drug-related criminal activity or failure to meet obligations under a previous rental agreement.